Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/shared/en/how-to-protect-player-agency-in-rp-bots.md

 It is about defining what the bot is and is not allowed to control.

 This is not the only valid method.

-It is simply the framework that currently gives me the most stable results when building RP bots for internet-connected LLMs.
+It is simply the framework that currently gives me the most stable results when building RP bots for modern LLM-based roleplay platforms.

 ---